CodethinkLabs/bloodlight-firmware/bloodview/README.md

 | <kbd>Cursor Down</kbd>  | Cycle current menu entry down.          |

 If the main menu is open, it will consume keyboard input.

+You can also use the mouse to interact with the menu.
+The <kbd>RIGHT</kbd>
+mouse button opens the menu.
+Clicking outside the menu closes it.

+The <kbd>LEFT</kbd> mouse button selects a given menu entry.
+If you're in a sub-menu, clicking the <kbd>RIGHT</kbd> mouse button over the menu navigates back to the parent menu.

 The graph view
 --------------